aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/deployment-arguments.md

 }
 ```

 Each variable must be supplied and collected in order.
-If you deploy your contract with your variables in a particular order, you must declare those variables in the exact same order within your `static` function.
+If you deploy your contract with your variables in a particular order, you must decode those variables in the exact same order within your `static` function.
 For example, if you deploy your contract using Maven as the following:

 ```bash
 mvn aion4j:deploy -Dargs="-T David -I[] 3141 592653 589 7932 3846 -I[][] 1,2,3 4,5,6"
 ```

-Then you must declare those variables within the `static` function as the following:
+Then you must decode those variables within the `static` function as the following:

 ```bash
 myStr = decoder.decodeOneString();